-From the link below, simply select the document you require to view depending on the date of the commencement of the insolvency proceedings.
+From the links below, simply select the document you require to view depending on the date of the commencement of the insolvency proceedings.

-The purpose of Statements of Insolvency Practice is to promote and maintain high standards by setting out required practice and harmonising the approach of Insolvency Practitioners' to particular aspects of insolvency practice.
+The purpose of Statements of Insolvency Practice (SIP) is to promote and maintain high standards by setting out required practice and harmonising the approach of insolvency practitioners' to particular aspects of insolvency practice.
 They apply in parallel to the prevailing statutory framework.

 SIPs set out required practice, but they are not statements of the law or the obligations imposed by insolvency legislation itself.

-You can view the SIP's from the link below and selecting the relevant document:
+You can view the SIP's from the links below and selecting the relevant document:

-R3, the UK insolvency trade body has set up a website to help creditors to understand the insolvency process, this can be accessed from the following link:
+R3, the UK insolvency trade body has set up a website to help creditors to understand the insolvency process, this can be accessed from the following links:

-For further information regarding FRP Advisory LLP, please go to www.frpadvisory.com.
+For further information regarding FRP Advisory, please go to frpadvisory.com.

 During the course of an insolvency process, the appointed insolvency practitioner(s) have to provide various documents to the creditors of the company or individual of whose affairs they are dealing with.
 In order to minimise the administrative costs and in order to assist creditors in those matters in which they have no further interest, a creditor has the right, at any time during the insolvency proceedings, to elect to opt out of receiving further documents about the insolvency proceedings of which they are a creditor.